Technical Assistance and Resources for States

 Under this program, each state is required to submit an annual EV Infrastructure Deployment Plan that describes how the state intends to use its apportioned NEVI Formula Program funds in accordance with federal guidance.
 Below are resources dedicated to plan development and implementation.

 In fiscal year (FY) 2022 all 50 states, Washington, D.C., and Puerto Rico submitted plans for EV charging infrastructure deployment.
-Visit the Joint Office State Plans page to view each plan, state funding for FY 2022 and FY 2023 from the NEVI Formula Program, as well as how many miles of EV charging corridors are designated as ready or pending in each state through Round 6 of the Alternative Fuel Corridors (AFCs) program.
+Visit the Joint Office State Plans page to view each plan, state funding for FY 2022, FY 2023, and FY 2024 from the NEVI Formula Program, as well as how many miles of EV charging corridors are designated as ready or pending in each state through Round 7 of the Alternative Fuel Corridors (AFCs) program.

 Charging and Fueling Infrastructure (CFI) Discretionary Grant Program